Unity-Technologies/com.autodesk.fbx/proto.com.autodesk.fbx/Documentation~/index.md

 While there are guards against some common errors, it is possible to crash Unity by writing C# code that directs the FBX SDK to perform invalid operations.
 For example, if you have an `FbxProperty` in C# and you delete the `FbxNode` that contains the property, using the `FbxProperty` may produce undefined behavior This may even include crashing the Unity Editor.
 Make sure to read the editor log if you have unexplained crashes when writing FBX SDK C# code.

-### IL2CPP backend

-The C# Autodesk® FBX® SDK package is not supported at Runtime if you build using the IL2CPP backend.

 ### Linux

 Linux support is currently experimental and unsupported.

 ## API documentation

 There is no API documentation in the preview package.
-See the <a href="http://help.autodesk.com/cloudhelp/2018/ENU/FBX-Developer-Help/cpp_ref/annotated.html">Autodesk® FBX® SDK API documentation</a>.
+See the <a href="http://help.autodesk.com/view/FBX/2020/ENU/?guid=FBX_Developer_Help_cpp_ref_annotated_html">Autodesk® FBX® SDK API documentation</a>.

 The bindings are in the `Autodesk.Fbx` namespace: